Worse than severely scuffed shoes or run down heels, a poorly maintained designer handbag is never in style.

 How to Care for Seams, Zippers, and Lining

 - Refresh your designer handbag’s hardware. – If the metal accents on your favorite designer handbag are scratched, apply a metallic leafing pen to fill in the scratched areas.
 You can buy this inexpensive pen at craft and art supply stores for 5 to 7 dollars.
 Fill in the scratched hardware with the pen, then let the metal pieces dry for a minimum of two hours.

 - Pamper the inner lining of your purse.
 Clean the interior of the bag by gently pulling it from the inside out, and swiping a lint roller inside the purse to remove dust and debris.
-If you can't pull the lining up and out of your bag, can use the small fabric brush attachment of your vacuum to clean.
+If you can’t pull the lining up and out of your bag, you can use the small fabric brush attachment of your vacuum to clean.
 If the inside of your bag smells moldy, place a cedar or lavender sachet inside the bag for a month to refresh the interior.